Red box (government): Royal red boxes

 Red boxes are delivered to the British sovereign every day (except Christmas Day and Easter Sunday) by government departments, via the page of the presence.
 The monarch's role as head of state requires being kept abreast of what is happening in Parliament and the governments of all the other Commonwealth countries, as well as current events from around the world.
 Documents which the monarch must sign and provide royal assent for are delivered in red despatch boxes, which are addressed daily.
 Many governors general, governors and lieutenant governors in Commonwealth Realms also make use of red boxes.

 Scotland

 The Scottish Government has nine blue Cabinet Secretary despatch boxes for its ministers.

 Singapore

 Early in the independence of Singapore, ministers had red boxes similar to the British ones, but with the coat of arms of Singapore.

 Education Minister Heng Swee Keat, formerly principal private secretary to Lee Kuan Yew, revealed in a Facebook post that Lee continued using the red box throughout his life until 4 February 2015, the day before his final hospitalisation.

 Sri Lanka

-Until the late 2000s the Minister of Finance used a red box with the national emblem to carry the Cabinet's annual budget plans, similar to the budget box of the British government.
-In 2022, the Sri Lanka Electrical and Mechanical Engineers produced several red boxes made of red leather designated "Presidential Dispatch Bag" for the use of the President of Sri Lanka.
+Traditionally the Minister of Finance used a red wooden box with the national emblem to carry the Cabinet's annual budget plans, similar to the budget box of the British government to symbolise the new budget, containing the minister's speech.

+In 2022, the Sri Lanka Electrical and Mechanical Engineers produced several red boxes made of red leather designated as "Presidential Dispatch Bag" for the use of the President of Sri Lanka.